joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-03-26-ncaa-quota-bracket.md

 ## Solution

-there are $4$ equivalent subtournaments (crudely, four geographic regions of the US), and each will send $4$ teams to the sweet sixteen.
+In the NCAA tournament, there are $4$ equivalent subtournaments (crudely, four geographic regions of the US), and each will send $4$ teams to the "sweet sixteen".

 ![](/img/2023-03-26-regional-tournament.png){:width="550 px" class="image-centered"}

-if a team makes it to the sweet sixteen, it means that they won their sub-bracket of $4$ teams.
+If a team makes it to the sweet sixteen, it means that they won their sub-bracket of $4$ teams.

-for example, a $1$-seed's sub-bracket has them play a $16$-seed, followed by the winner of the $8$ and $9$-seed.
+For example, a $1$-seed's sub-bracket has them play a $16$-seed, followed by the winner of the $8$ and $9$-seed.

-so, if the probability of team $i$ beating team $j$ is $P(i,j),$ the probability of any given $1$-seed making the sweet sixteen is
+So, if we call $P(i,j)$ the probability of team $i$ beating team $j,$ the probability of any given $1$-seed making the sweet sixteen is

 $$ P_\text{sweet sixteen}(1) = P(1,16)\left[P(1,8)P(8,9) + P(1,9)P(9,8)\right]. $$

-likewise, if a team's sub-bracket looks like this:
+Likewise, for a general sub-bracket

 ![](/img/2023-03-26-sub-bracket.png){:width="550 px" class="image-centered"}